TheRealSFBae/MonkeyOnWynton/README.md

 7. Move results and source data to Dropbox or the Hub - `scratch` is wiped regularly and `group/` has finite space!
 Be a good citizen.

 ##### Best practices:
-- ALWAYS use `/wynton/group/gladstone/users/your-username/` for your projects.
-Create a directory if you do not have one.
-You may also use the Wynton `scratch` space (wiped every two weeks) and copy the results you need back to your account spaces.
+- ALWAYS use `/wynton/scratch/your-project/` OR `/wynton/group/gladstone/users/your-username/` for your work.
+Create a directory if you do not have one, and always move your source files and Monkey outputs off of Wynton after a run.
-- **Do not store your source data or results on Wynton.** Please remove all files at the end of a run and store them on Dropbox/the Hub.
+- **Again, do NOT store your source data or results on Wynton.** Please remove all files at the end of a run and store them on Dropbox/the Hub.
 - Use care when manipulating job log files in your home directory.
     - Name your projects with a unique ID for easy log file management.
 As an example:
         - [in monkey.cfg]: `studyName = UniqueID115566`